hyperparabolic/hyperparabolic.github.io/content/post/nixos-systemd-initrd.md

 This gives you the ability to script anything, at any point during the boot process

 I don't know if I'll make this migration proactively or just passively whenever I image new systems here from now on, but I plan to use this to make my drive encryption strategies consistent across all of my machines.
 Right now my desktops utilize ZFS native encryption.
 My laptops that leave the house use ZFS on top of LUKS for better key management options.
 I want to try to use LUKS on a ZVol to store file encryption keys for my encrypted datasets instead, and this should be usable to script that unlock process.
-This should give me all of the key management and unlock options of LUKS, the performance of native ZFS encryption (scrubs are slow on ZFS on LUKS), and encrypted `zfs send` / `zfs recceive` backups.
+This should give me all of the key management and unlock options of LUKS, the performance of native ZFS encryption (scrubs are slow on ZFS on LUKS), and encrypted `zfs send` / `zfs receive` backups.
 We'll see how it goes when I get there.